 If you are going to teach outdoors, you’ll need to make your peace with some rainy days.
-Rather than seeing rainy days as yucky weather to tolerate, why not look at rainy days as an opportunity to explore and play and learn about the water cycle in a hands on way?
-The books listed here are recommended anchor texts, water cycle books, and a few of my favourite books about rain, to inspire playful, joyful, learning outdoors!
+Rather than introducing rainy days as yucky weather to tolerate, why not embrace rainy days as an opportunity to explore and play and learn about the water cycle in a hands on way?

 These books support cross-curricular learning about water cycles.
-Even if water cycles are not a curricular content area for your learners this year, these books provide insight into water conservation, efforts to preserve and protect watersheds, and show how kids can make a difference in water conservation globally.
+Even if water cycles are not a curricular content area for your learners this year, these books provide insight on water conservation, efforts to preserve and protect watersheds, and water justice efforts on a global scale.

 Water is Water by Miranda Paul and Jason Chin